 Flat foot pain affects millions of adults and kids in the United States, making simple activities like walking, hiking, or participating in sports and social activities very uncomfortable.
-Fortunately, Dr. Kevin Blue is double-board certified and he is skilled in diagnosing the cause of flat feet, recommending custom treatment options based on each patient’s unique needs as well as their lifestyle to help relieve symptoms and prevent them from recurring.
+Fortunately, Dr. Kevin Blue, DPM, FACFAS, is double-board certified and he is skilled in diagnosing the cause of flat feet, recommending custom treatment options based on each patient’s unique needs as well as their lifestyle to help relieve symptoms and prevent them from recurring.
 Treatment for flat foot pain in patients begins with a comprehensive evaluation using state-of-the-art techniques available at Colorado Foot + Ankle Sports Medicine in Parker, Colorado.

 Flat feet is a condition that develops when the ligaments and other structures that support the midfoot region become weak or damaged or simply don’t develop normally during early childhood.
 When a person with flat feet stands up, the entire sole (or nearly the entire sole) touches the floor; by contrast, in a normal foot, the curved arch portion of the midfoot remains off the floor, providing critical support for the midfoot region as well as the ball of the foot and even the ankle.

 The arch is important for maintaining flexibility in the feet and for helping to maintain balance when walking and standing.